NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 ### What is the difference between NAM and NAMLite?

 NAMLite is a bite-sized package for users looking for a minimal install.
-Think of NAMLite as a "best hits".
+Think of NAMLite as a collection of the NAM's "best hits".

-### Why is my game crashing to desktop when I load a city tile after installing this mod?

-The crash to desktop (CTD) issues upon city load are the product of having a full NAM Controller installed, but without the NTCore 4GB Patch being properly installed.
-The .bat file recommended for Windows users to use to begin NAM installation should patch your game automatically, but Windows permissions issues can complicate this (running the .bat file as an administrator can help), and the presence of these sorts of CTDs are an indication that the process did not properly complete.
+### What all is included in the NAM?

+Check out the [Content Overview](/docs/getting-started/what-is-the-nam/) page for a brief look, and the full [Features](/docs/feature-guides) section of this documentation for a more in-depth look.
+The contents of the latest version can be found in the [History](/docs/reference/nam-version-history/) section.

+### What is the 4GB Patch?
 The 4GB Patch is a small patch, usable on any 32-bit executable file (not just SimCity 4) that allows the application to access 4GB RAM instead of a mere 2GB, and has historically been used in many modding communities associated with older games.
+The application will only use at most 2GB of RAM, even if you have far more available.
 This can also happen if your system is running a 32-bit version of Windows (i.e. if you're still running Windows XP), and/or you have less than 4GB RAM.
-Both of these situations effectively render the improvements of the 4GB Patch (and the compatibility it provides with the Full version of the NAM Controller) moot.
-Note that the "LowRam/NoRHW" Controller options do not require the 4GB Patch, but they completely omit almost all the code required for the NAM's RealHighway (RHW) Plugin to function.
+For more information, refer to [A Note About the "4GB Patch"](/docs/getting-started/troubleshooting-installation#4gb-patch).

 ### Does this mod work on a Mac?